 - Questioning whether or not I am really their mom.
 (Yes I am and you can borrow them anytime you want)

 - People touching my daughter’s curly hair.
 One of her most favorite books is Don’t Touch My Hair!
 (Good luck to the person who tries this without asking…)

 - My teenage son really loves when people ask why he is darker than his sister (His father is Jamaican and hers isn’t)

 - Being told they need to pick one race or the other.

 - Being told they aren’t enough of one race so they don’t fit in.

-I understand people are curious, but there are tactful ways to learn more, which don’t involve questioning my children, making our family feel uncomfortable, or like we don’t belong together because of our mixed races.
+I understand people are curious about biracial children, but there are tactful ways if you want to learn more (grab a children’s book with biracial characters), which don’t involve questioning my children, making our family feel uncomfortable or like we don’t belong together because of our mixed races.